-If Ground 8 cannot be used because you reduce the arrears by enough before the hearing the landlord can ask the court to look at grounds 10 or 11.
-However, with ground 10 or 11, the Court does not have to make an outright possession order – It can listen to your explanation for the arrears and to any offer you are able to make before making a decision.
+If Ground 8 cannot be used because you reduce the arrears by enough before the hearing the landlord can ask the court to look at grounds 10 and 11.
+However, with grounds 10 and 11, the court does not have to make an outright possession order – it can listen to your explanation for the arrears and to any offer you are able to make before making a decision.

 About Grounds 10 and 11

 With Grounds 10 and 11, if the court decides not to make an outright possession order, it could make a suspended possession order, or postponed possession order, or it could decide on an adjournment, or decide not to make any order and dismiss the landlord’s claim.
 Click here for more information about these types of court orders.

 |Mr and Mrs X have an assured tenancy with a rent of £100 per week and their rent arrears are increasing each week.
 When their arrears reach £1,000 their landlord serves a Notice Seeking Possession asking the Court to agree to their eviction on grounds 8, 10 and 11.